 - Preferred minimum age of 25

-Nationality: International students are eligible to apply for these scholarships.
+Nationality: International students are eligible to apply for these endowments.

 College Admission Requirement